SzymonRojek/single-price-grid-component/README.md

 ### Building project - relevant conclusions:

 First time, I have used the grid and I was really enjoying to build this pricing component.
 Thanks to this challenge I read about accessibility in the ordered lists context.
-When property the list-style is set to none (removing dots) <span style="color:red">**the VoiceOver**</span> is not announcing unordered lists properly.
-For this reason I have started to use  <span style="color:blue">**ARIA roles**</span> list and listitem to restore the semantics, which helps to return list in the VoiceOver.
+When property the list-style is set to none (removing dots) **the VoiceOver** is not announcing unordered lists properly.
+For this reason I have started to use **ARIA roles** list and listitem to restore the semantics, which helps to return list in the VoiceOver.

 ## Setup